 More modern, you can also use a sync system for changing data.
 This is not necessarily ideal for provenance if you are not tracking who changed what, when.

 Now, let’s think of some more exotic options.

-One hip solution is dat, which shares and tracks updates to datasets in a distributed fashion.
+One hip solution is dat, which tracks updates to your datasets and shares the updates in a distributed fashion.
 It is very similar to syncthing, with a slightly different emphasis - sharing discoverable data to strangers rather than to friends, with a focus on datasets.
 You could also use it for backups or other sharing.

 Dat is the package manager for data.
 Share files with version control, back up data to servers, browse remote files on demand, and automate long-term data preservation.
 Secure, distributed, fast.